10 Top Reasons to Go to Boarding School

 3. You will learn to be responsible for yourself.

 You will make friends for life.
 Most boarding school graduates look back at their years in school as a time when lasting friendships were established.
 Coupled with that is the building of a network of friends and acquaintances who know you and care about you.
-Isn't that what life is really all about?
-Being surrounded by people who understand you and care about you is affirming and encouraging.
+Isn't that what life is all about?
+Being surrounded by people who understand and care about you is affirming and encouraging.
 We all can do with a dose of encouragement now and then, can't we?

 2. The classes are small.